Andrew15-5/niceshell/README.md

 ## TODO

+* [x] Add function that check if sudo can be used without password
 * [x] Add ability to provide input to command in core.Shell
 * [x] Add cd
 * [x] Add mv